 Read Our 5 Year Report

 Save the Children has served the needs of some of Haiti's poorest children and families since 1978.
 Still reeling from the devastating earthquake of January 2010, Haiti is a dangerous place for children.
 With 500,000 children living in camps and many others living in slums, all lacking the protection of social and police services, children are under continued threat of exploitation and abuse.

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2012 State of the World’s Mothers report.
-You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2015 State of the World’s Mothers report.